By Don Corson

 Holding Insurance Companies Accountable

 Representing an individual against his or her own insurance company can be both satisfying and extremely challenging work.
-As Cornel’s story above suggests, there are a lot of important facts that must be discovered, organized, and effectively presented in order for the jury to understand what happened, and that what happened was wrong.
-These cases are more complex and demanding than many other cases, and are vigorously defended.
-But if we want insurance to work for the average person, these cases are necessary and important to keep insurance companies playing by the rules.
+As the story above suggests, there are many important facts that must be discovered, organized, and effectively presented in order for the jury to understand what happened, and to understand that what happened was wrong.
+These cases are more complex and demanding than many other cases, and are more vigorously defended.
+But if we want insurance to work for the average person, these cases are necessary and important to keep insurance companies honest.